ding-lab/CromwellRunner/README.md

 # TODO
 * Add discussion about MutectDemo, whose YAML file is in ./config
+  * this is important - work on this with Fernanda
 * Add ability to process CRAM files.
 This will need to read associated secondary files (.bai not required, .crai required)
+* Add discussion of cases.dat

 # Data prep